-As the winter time approaches, and the snow begins to fall you might not think that now is a phenomenal time to break out your camera and take photographs.
+When snow begins to fall, you might not think that now is a phenomenal time to break out your camera and take photographs.
 But it is.
-The snow, like the rain (in fact, like all inclimate weather) presents unique opportunities, challenges and inspirations for the photographically inclined.
+The snow, like the rain, can give you unique scenes and beautiful subjects to photograph.

 Adjust Your Exposure

-In addition to the f-stop compensation, you must pay particular attention to your light source(s) and where your subject is positioned relative to the key light and the reflecting light.
-It’s too easy to under-expose subjects when the surface area in front of and behind the camera is a gleaming white (it’s similar to a studio setting with a white cyc, but more intense).
-Depending on the subject, you’ll want to blow out the white, snowy background in any event to obtain that subjective notion of “proper” exposure.
-While you might be forced to live without the hi-lites in the snow and lose a considerable amount of shadow detail, this would arguably be acceptable.
+In addition to the f-stop compensation, it’s crucial to pay attention to your light source(s).
+Note where your subject is positioned relative to the main light and reflecting light.
+It’s easy to underexpose subjects when the area behind and in front of the camera is a gleaming white.
+It’s similar to a studio setting with a white cyclorama, but more intense.